 Making students into life-long disciples of Jesus is a key pillar of FCA’s vision.
 We have an intentional, comprehensive approach to discipleship inside and outside the classroom.
 We introduce our students to a real relationship with Jesus Christ, not just a religion or a set of rules.
 In our Bible classes, the goal is “inquiry over indoctrination.”
 We want students to think and wrestle with the hard questions of scripture, yet always at the end of the day feel drawn in by the love and core message of the gospel.
-We are not affiliated with any one denomination, but are a diverse, interdenominational school.
-This means students will feel free to express and encounter faith in a variety of ways.
-Outside the classroom, our faculty and upperclassmen leaders strive to disciple and mentor the hearts of students.
-Prayer groups, Bible studies, or just casual conversations about life and faith over lunch are very much a part of our school culture.
-We also offer the following programs as part of our discipleship model:
+FCA is not affiliated with any one denomination, church, or group, but is rather a diverse, interdenominational school.
+This means students will feel free to express themselves and encounter faith in a variety of ways, and will be encouraged to go home to their own pastors and parents to continue to work out the details of their own reading of scripture’s more confusing elements.
+We also only hire faculty who can bring Christ and His Worldview into every subject they teach.
+His fingerprints are on Science, Math, Literature, the Arts, and more!
+Outside the classroom, our faculty and upperclassmen leaders strive to disciple and mentor the hearts of students daily.
+We believe that real discipleship happens in relationships not just programs.
+It is the transfer of a way of life.

 MIDDLE SCHOOL MENTORS

-Every middle school student at FCA is paired with a hand-selected and trained high school mentor.
-They meet twice a month to check in on how that student is doing socially and spiritually.
-The mentors offer guidance, support, and prayer for their mentees.
+Every middle school student at FCA is paired with a high school mentor.
+These mentors are the members of our Servant Leaders’ Council, who have applied, interviewed, and been elected to this role.
+Mentors and mentees meet a minimum of twice a month to check in on how that student is doing academically, socially, and spiritually.
+The mentors offer advice, support, friendship, and prayer for their mentees.
+Mentees know that their mentor always “has their back.”

 SERVICE LEARNING & MISSIONS